The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 As you can see in the image above, Nom Nom’s food includes visible, identifiable ingredients.
 Ollie looks like a mash with little bits of visible ingredients.
 Take this into consideration when you decide which food you think is best, but trust us when we say we believe both companies do an excellent job of sourcing their ingredients.

 Both Ollie and Nom Nom have a serious commitment to high-quality food.
 You can’t go wrong with either of these choices.
 Both companies deliver freshly prepared meals that are formulated by veterinary nutritionists to be nutritionally balanced.
-They are also made with human-grade meats, so you should feel great about giving either a try.
+They are made with premium meats and veggies, so you should feel great about giving either a try.

 Both companies cook their ingredients separately over low heat to preserve as many nutrients as possible.
-They are minimally processed with no artificial flavors, preservatives, fillers, meat-meals, or other nasty animal by-products—just good quality whole foods.
+They are minimally processed with no artificial flavors, preservatives, fillers, meat meals, or other animal by-products—just good quality whole foods.
 Once the food is cooked, it’s quickly packed and ready for shipping, so you get fresh dog food that was prepared just a few days prior.

 Each recipe is carefully prepared in their New York USDA-certified kitchen, which has the same food prep standards as human food.
 Ollie has an independent food testing laboratory test each batch for calorie and nutritional content to ensure the food meets AAFCO standards.